 Fishing villages, mountain trails and vineyards reign supreme on the island of Samos.
 Its biggest claim to fame is probably mathematician Pythagoras, who was born here thousands of years ago.
-And there’s even a town named after him.
-That said, it’s got a lot more going for it.
+You can even stay in a town named after him.
+That said, the island's got a lot more going for it.
 Nature trails lead up into the mountains, ticking off forests and sleepy villages on the way.
 One such mountain, Mount Ambelos, is the guardian of the island’s terraced vineyards, which produce sweet wines, like Muscat.
 Wine tasting aside, there are two UNESCO-rated sites to explore.
 The Efpalinio Tunnel is one of the oldest manmade aqueducts in the world.
 Then there’s the Temple of Hera – the ruins of a huge collection of ancient temples.
 As for beaches, most of them come equipped with a small dose of cafés or tavernas.
 For something completely secluded, flag down one of the local fishermen and ask them to take you to Samiopoula.
 It’s about an hour’s boat ride from Samos, and makes for an off-the-beaten-track beach day.
 The talc-white sands are accessorised with umbrellas, a tiny taverna, and little else, so make sure you bring all the essentials with you.

 Despite sitting near to both Santorini and Mykonos, go-slow Naxos feels a world away from its lively neighbours.
 You won’t hear much chart music around here, instead it’s replaced with traditional Greek singing and dancing.
 Locals believe they were born dancing, so it’s not unusual to see people of all ages dressed in traditional attire and giving live shows at traditional tavernas.
 Plus, there are regular events at the Venetian Museum in capital, Naxos Town.
 Sunset concerts, guitar recitals and jazz evenings all top the bill.
 Alternatively, spend the evening wandering the city’s cobbled streets.
 Along the waterfront, you’ll find a good round-up of swish bars and eateries, while the old town is characterised by tucked-away tavernas serving classics like moussaka.
 The grand Venetian castle watches over everything from its hilltop postcode.
 Just 10 miles south, you’ll find a collection of some of Greece’s best beaches.
 The bottle-green cedar forest of Alyko gives way to a clutch of small, gorgeous coves.
 Not only are they near-deserted, but the water ranges from light mint to deep emerald in colour.
 Venture inland, on the other hand, and things really go back to basics.
 Ramble past rivers, waterfalls and flower-filled meadows and through mountainside villages like Halki and Apiranthos.
 The former is packed full of historic villas and tower houses, while the latter is nicknamed ‘the marble village’ for its marble-paved streets, squares and cafés.
 Because it’s the most fertile of the Cyclades island group, olives, grapes, figs and citrus fruit are all in good supply, too.